ewebber/whatspeakersneed/index.md

 ## Preparing for the talks

+### What information can you tell speakers about the conference USP?

+- What is unique about this conference?
+What's vision?
+What sets it apart from other existing conferences?

 ### What information can you tell people about the audience?

 - What sectors do they work in?